BrianKissell/BrianKissell/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Data Collection"
-  content = "I am center aligned :smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "Gather Relevant and Valuable Data" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).